 There are, of course, ways to supplement the nutrients in these foods, but in terms of getting them from your diet alone, here's what it looks like:

-Less than 1 glass of fizzy drinks per day
+No more than 1 glass of wine a day

 Our research found:

 Nearly 10% of people admitted to not eating any of the recommended quantities

 Only 18% confidently said they eat 2 portions of vegetables and 3 portions of fruit per day

 Just 16% get the recommended intake of nuts and seeds

 Over 80% are not eating enough fish or supplementing with omega 3